martinohmann/rfoutlet/README.md

 docker-compose up -d
 ```

-This pull `mohmann/rfoutlet:latest` and start the `rfoutlet` container listening on port
+This pulls `mohmann/rfoutlet:latest` and starts the `rfoutlet` container listening on port
 `3333`.

 ### Running via docker